-In approving the AMI Merger and the AMI Merger Agreement, and recommending that AMI shareholders consent to adoption of the AMI Merger Agreement and approval of the transactions contemplated thereby, AMI's Board of Directors considered several factors, including, the opinion of Wasserstein Perella & Co., Inc. ("Wasserstein Perella") to the effect that the total cash and stock consideration to be received by holders of the shares of AMI Common Stock pursuant to the AMI Merger Agreement was fair to such holders from a financial point of view; AMI's and Hain's historical financial results, as well as Hain's historical stock prices; the likelihood that the AMI Merger would be consummated; the terms and conditions of the AMI Merger Agreement; the free tradeability of any shares of Hain Common Stock to be received in the AMI Merger; the tax-free nature of the AMI Merger unless the Merger Consideration consists entirely of cash; the interests of certain members of AMI's Board of Directors and management in the Merger; and a review of other strategic alternatives, including an initial public offering.
+In approving the AMI Merger and the AMI Merger Agreement, and recommending that AMI shareholders consent to adoption of the AMI Merger Agreement and approval of the transactions contemplated thereby, AMI's Board of Directors considered several factors, including, the opinion of Wasserstein Perella & Co., Inc. ("Wasserstein Perella") to the effect that the total cash and stock consideration to be received by holders of the shares of AMI Common Stock pursuant to the AMI Merger Agreement was fair to such holders from a financial point of view; AMI's and Hain's historical financial results, as well as Hain's historical stock prices; the likelihood that the AMI Merger Agreement; the free tradeability of any shares of Hain Common Stock to be received in the AMI Merger; the tax-free nature of the AMI Merger unless the Merger Consideration consists entirely of cash; the interests of certain members of AMI's Board of Directors and management in the Merger; and a review of other strategic alternatives, including an initial public offering.